 Our Mission at the Western Cape Equine Trust

 The Western Cape Equine Trust (WCET), a registered Public Benefit Organisation (PBO), has been raising funds to help improve the life of equines since 2005.
 Its REHOMING PROGRAM focuses specifically on the safe and secure future of Thoroughbred racehorses once they are retired from their racing career.
 Many of them are retired as young as 2 or 3 years old.
+Have a look at the following video that gives a snippet of all we do and our passion and love for ex racehorses

 RE-HOMING OF EX RACEHORSES PROGRAMME